MBII-Galactic-Conquest/godfinger/plugins/shared/RTV/README.md

 - `voteTime`: Time in seconds for the vote to last.
 - `voteAnnounceTimer`: How often to announce vote progress in seconds.
 - `voteRequiredRatio`: Minimum ratio of players needed to start a vote.
 - `modes_enabled`: List of game modes available for voting.
+These can be any of Open, Semi Authentic (broken as of writing this), Full Authentic, or Legends.
 - `emptyServerMode`: Mode to switch to when the server is empty.

 ### Advanced Settings